dhrutigandhi05/dhrutigandhi05/README.md

 ## 💫 About Me:
 I'm a second-year Computer Science student at Carleton University, excited to learn about artificial intelligence, machine learning and building new and unique projects.

+## Professional Experience
+- Prev at CIBC as a Software Developer Intern

 ## 🔗 Connect with Me:
 - **LinkedIn:** https://linkedin.com/in/dhruti-gandhi-399900297
 - **Email:** dhrutigandhi.05@gmail.com